nixworks/public/news/2013/02/1/at-least-26-people-are-killed-on-the-g30-expressway-in-henan-province-china-after-a-truck-carrying-fireworks-explodes-on-an-elevated-highw.md

 ### [2013-02-1](/news/2013/02/1/index.md)

-# At least 26 people are killed on the G30 Expressway in Henan province, China, after a truck carrying fireworks explodes on an elevated highway, with an 80|m|ft section of road being destroyed and part of it collapsing.
+# At least 26 people are killed on the G30 Expressway in Henan province, China, after a truck carrying fireworks explodes on an elevated highway, with an 80 m section of road being destroyed and part of it collapsing.

 A truck carrying fireworks explodes on a highway in central China, causing part of the road to collapse and leaving at least five people dead.